railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 order has been confirmed.

-In the case of invoicing from picking, the cost of delivering the products will be calculated on the basis of multiple deliveries.
+In the case of invoicing from picking, the cost of delivering the products will be calculated according to multiple deliveries.
 This risks incurring a higher cost because of the separate deliveries.
 If invoicing is done from the order, the customer will only be invoiced once for the whole delivery, even if the delivery of several items has already been made.